antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 Thanks to my work on PyPy, I came to the conclusion that Python is fundamentally impossible to optimize to the level of performance which I aim for.
-There are some features of the language which make Python "intrisically slow": I have talked about it extensively in my EuroPython talk **Myths and fairy tales around Python performance** ([video](https://www.youtube.com/watch?v=X3QbMaEIpt0), [slides](https://antocuni.eu/talk/2025/07/europython-myths-and-fairy-tales/) and
+There are some features of the language which make Python "intrinsically slow": I have talked about it extensively in my EuroPython talk **Myths and fairy tales around Python performance** ([video](https://www.youtube.com/watch?v=X3QbMaEIpt0), [slides](https://antocuni.eu/talk/2025/07/europython-myths-and-fairy-tales/) and